Lions Club of BridgendTree of Light

 Our annual Christmas Tree of Light is organised in conjunction with St Mary’s Church who very kindly agree to site the Tree outside the Church on Ewenny Road, Bridgend.

 The Christmas Tree is decorated with hundreds of white lights and is set up under the canopy of the church in early December.
-A short dedication service will be held before the lights are switched on, with Christmas Carols led by St. Mary's School Choir.
-The dedication this year will be held on Monday 4th December 2017 at 6pm. .
+A short dedication service was held before the lights were switched on, with Christmas Carols led by St. Mary's School Choir.
+The dedication was held on Monday 4th December 2017 at 6pm. .

 The Tree of Light is a point of focus for people who want to remember a loved one or a special cause at Christmas.
 Individuals can dedicate a light on the Tree for £5.00 and the name of your loved one(s) or cause are recorded on a board kept alongside the tree for all to read.
 Throughout the Christmas period the board is updated constantly as new names are added.
 Forms will be accepted right up until Christmas Eve.
 This year's sponsor form can be downloaded nearer the time - just print it out and post or deliver it to the address on the form or hand to any Lions Club member.

 The Tree has enabled us to raise over £8,000 which has supported not only local causes such as Heronsbridge School but has also contributed substantially to a Lions International project (Campaign Sight First II) which has helped to prevent blindness in more than 24,000,000 people in developing countries.

 In 2016 the proceeds were divided between Emmaus Bridgend and our own Lions Club Charitable Trust Fund.

 Other Charities who have benefited from this event in previous years include Mental Health Matters of Bridgend, The Handicapped Children’s Pilgrimage Trust, Wales Air Ambulance, The Peter Ryan Appeal and Bridgend Samaritans